Mariabba/DataMining1_Fundamentals/README.md

-# Data Mining first molude project
+# First Data Mining molude project

 Project for the first module of the Data Mining course held at University of Pisa.